©2023 OnPay, Inc.

-Luckily, we’re here to help.
-Just call us the payroll nerds.
-All you need to do is enter wage and W-4 information for each employee and our payroll tax calculator will calculate all the Idaho and Federal payroll taxes for you.
+Many businesses use the Idaho payroll calculator at the top of this page to get employee paychecks right.
+All you need to do is enter wage and W-4 information for each employee it will calculate all the Idaho and federal payroll taxes for you.

 First and foremost, we have to take care of Uncle Sam.
 Our handy payroll calculator can help you figure out the federal payroll tax withholding for both your employees and your business.